Central Texas Neurology Consultants (512)218-1222

 Multiple Sclerosis FAQs

-As part of our mission to extend the knowledge and treatment of neurological disorders, CTNC has participated in dozens of clinical trials to test new treatments for MS. Look through our clinical trials page to find studies for which you may be eligible.
+As part of our mission to extend the knowledge and treatment of neurological disorders, CTNC has participated in dozens of clinical trials to test new treatments for MS. We are not currently conducting MS Research trials; however, look through our clinical trials page to find other studies for which you may be eligible.

 Clinical Research Center